 The minimum age for marriage in modern Bhutan society is sixteen for women and twenty-one for men.
 Child marriage practice in Bhutan has been restricted and gradually abolished in accordance with the modernization of Bhutan.

 Inter-ethnic marriages, previously being forbidden, have been encouraged greatly in modern days; however, intercultural marriages or marriages of foreigners to Bhutanese citizens have been deprecated by bylaws and foreign spouses will not be entitled citizenship or citizen privilege.

 So, if you enjoy a Bhutan vacation and fall in love with a lady, just persuade her to go with you to your country and, of course, you must have the agreement from her family.
 I think 90% is impossible but just try if you really love her and want to make a Bhutanese lady your wife.

 The custom of polyandry was eliminated entirely in modern days of Bhutan; and polygamy, though being restricted, was still in existence here and there.
 The law in the 1990s allows men to have as many as three wives as long as they can be able to get the first wife’s permission.
 The law also supports the wives in the mission of seeking divorce or alimony if there appears any disapproval of polygamy practice.

 The Home of Newlyweds

 The home of newlyweds was determined by the greatness of the need for supplemental labor that each parental party desired.
 If the groom’s family had an insufficient labor force for farming, the bride would come to join the groom’s family, and vice versa.
-If both families had an adequate number of labors, the spouses might choose to set up their own home.
+If both families had an adequate number of laborers, the spouses might choose to set up their own homes.